TobyKreiselmaier/CoinFlip/README.md

 # CoinFlip

-Project to simulate randomness in a game.
+Project to simulate randomness in a game and web3 calls in React.

 - Two players (ETH wallet addresses) can participate in this CoinFlip game.
 - They both must stake collateral (ETH) to play.